 - 1. Each member school, as a standard of membership, will submit to an evaluation of their athletic program. - 2.
 The CIAC Standards of an Exemplary Interscholastic High School Athletic Program will be used as the evaluation model. - 3.
 Each member school will be evaluated at least once per ten (10) years based on a lottery system.
-However, schools may be required to submit to such an evaluation at any time when the CIAC Board of Control believes it will serve the overall objectives and practices of the CIAC.
+However, schools may be required to submit to an evaluation any time the CIAC Board of Control believes it will serve the overall objectives and practices of the CIAC.
 Schools may request to be evaluated at a time earlier than determined by the lottery system. - 4.
 Schools which receive less than a satisfactory evaluation will be subjected to a five (5) year interim evaluation. - 5.
 The cost for an evaluation will be paid for by CIAC with the exception of expenses for the visiting team when on-site. - 6.
-The CIAC will provide the evaluators and conduct the evaluation with the cooperation and involvement of the school being evaluated.
-The school will have limited involvement in the selection of the visiting committee from a list provided by the CIAC. - 7.
+The CIAC will provide the evaluators and conduct the evaluation with the cooperation and involvement of the school being evaluated. - 7.
 All schools who volunteer to complete the process will be evaluated prior to the Board of Control establishing dates for all school to complete an evaluation.